Sign language interpreters

 How do I get paid?

-To receive payment, you will have to submit a prior authorization and a claim in ProviderOne.
+To receive payment, you will have to submit a prior authorization and claim in ProviderOne.
 The ProviderOne system will require the client's information as well as specific information about the job.
 Claims that are submitted successfully by 5 p.m. on Tuesdays are paid that Friday.
-You must have an approved prior authorization reference number in order to receive payment.
+You must have an approved prior authorization reference number to receive payment.

 How do I submit my claims for payment?

-ODHH approved contractors have access to the ProviderOne system.
+DES approved contractors have access to the ProviderOne system.
 ProviderOne is the payment system for all Apple Health claims.
 See the contractor step-by-step guide on how to submit a sign language claim.
 If you have further questions, please refer to the ProviderOne Billing and Resource Guide.

 What is a prior authorization?